Factbox - A day on the Tour de France

-STATION DES ROUSSES, France Statistic, quote and fact of the day after the eighth stage of the Tour de France, a 187.5-km ride from Dole on Saturday.
+STATION DES ROUSSES, France (Reuters) - Statistic, quote and fact of the day after the eighth stage of the Tour de France, a 187.5-km ride from Dole on Saturday.

 STATISTIC OF THE DAY: It is the first time since 2009 that two different French riders have won a stage in the opening eight days of the Tour de France.
 Lilian Calmejane won on Saturday after Arnaud Demare got the stage win on Tuesday.